 By the time the emission norms grew stricter, the production of these bikes finally stopped in 1996.
 But since then, the demand for a fully restored Yezdi increased and now, the prices go up to Rs 2 Lakhs for a bike.
 Such is the following of this bike.

 When it launches, it will mainly compete with the likes of Royal Enfield bikes.
-One we expect will be a Jawa 350.
-Although their bikes go up to 650cc, the details are not out yet.
-However, the manufacturing will take place at Mahindra’s Pithampur plant in Madhya Pradesh.
+The manufacturing will take place at Mahindra’s Pithampur plant in Madhya Pradesh.
 It will follow heavy localization for relatively lower prices.

 - Readers Rating

 3.8 / 5 (Reviewers)